"Anecdotal evidence by credible witnesses, especially when they describe similar observations, is data."

 In Plain Sight: An Investigation into UFOs and Impossible Science

-Compelled to investigate, Coulthart has embarked on what's become the most confronting and challenging story of his career, speaking to witnesses, researchers, scientists, spies and defence and intelligence officials and insiders.
-What he has found suggests that the world is on the cusp of extraordinary technological breakthroughs and cultural revelations.
+Compelled to investigate, Coulthart has embarked on the most intriguing story of his career, speaking to witnesses, researchers, scientists, spies and defence and intelligence officials and insiders - to sift the truth from the conspiracy.

 Druckversion | Sitemap